-S Campbell, BA, MLS
+M Law, BA, BEd, MLS, MBA

-University Library 223.2
+223.2 University Library

 The resources of the University of Alberta Library system comprise one of the major research collections in Canada.
-The system consists of 13 subject collections with a total of over 3,600,000 volumes, 735,000 government documents, 18,000 serial subscriptions, 400,000 maps, 1,000,000 air photos, audiovisual resources, and a large collection of research materials in
+The system consists of numerous subject collections with a total of over 3,600,000 volumes, 735,000 government documents, 18,000 serial subscriptions, 400,000 maps, 1,000,000 air photos, audiovisual resources, and a large collection of research materials in microform.

-Collection access is provided through an online computerized catalogue system, and offers assistance in accessing other libraries and information resources worldwide through computer networks.
+Collection access is provided through an online catalogue system, and assistance is offered in accessing other libraries and information resources worldwide through computer networks.
 The Library offers electronic literature searching of several hundred commercial databases, and provides interlibrary loan service through a network of research collections in North America and around the world.